Mental Health Issues & Disorders

 There are many signs and symptoms of mental health issues, which can look different in different people at different ages.
-The one thing that mental health issues have in common is that they negatively influence a person's functioning - at school, with friends, at work, or in their family.
-Mental health issues influences how one acts, feels, and thinks.
+They can influence how one feels, acts, and/or thinks and they often make it difficult to function - at school, with friends, at work, or in their family.

 No one is immune to mental health problems; they can affect people from all family types and cultural backgrounds.
-Mental health problems are surprisingly common among children, youth, and young adults.
-About 1 in 5 youth in BC will struggle with a mental health issue before they turn 18 years of age.
+Mental health problems are surprisingly common among children, youth, and even adults.
+Luckily, there are many things that we can do to improve our mental health.

 No one is immune to mental health problems; they can affect people from all family types and cultural backgrounds.
-Mental health problems are surprisingly common among children, youth, and young adults.
-About 1 in 5 youth in BC will struggle with a mental health issue before they turn 18 years of age.
+Mental health problems are surprisingly common among children, youth, and even adults.
+Luckily, there are many things that we can do to improve our mental health.

 - A sudden change in behaviour